![]() |

 nominee.”
 This subtle amendment,

 perhaps better termed subterfuge, is a double whammy.
-First, the NASD seeks to
+First, Which

 eventually brings me to the final point of this article.
 Why now?
 Under the recent leadership of Frank